Skullcap Benefits

 Proper Dosage for Skullcap Benefits

-This herb is most commonly used in tea form, but can also be found in capsules or tinctures.
 Skullcap can be brewed into a tea by adding 1-2 teaspoons of the herb to 8 ounces of boiling water.
 Steep for 10-15 minutes and drink 3 times daily.
-For those who prefer not to drink tea, capsules or tinctures are also available.
-The recommended dose is 300-400 mg per day.

 Precautions

-Skullcap supplements are generally considered safe when taken in appropriate doses.
-However, there is a potential for side effects, especially when taken in large doses.
+There are potential for side effects, especially when taken in large doses.
 The most common side effects include drowsiness and dizziness.
 Skullcap may also cause an upset stomach, nausea, vomiting, and diarrhea.

 More serious side effects include liver damage, seizures, and coma.
 These side effects are more likely to occur when skullcap is taken in large doses or when it is combined with other medications.
 If you experience any of these side effects, stop taking skullcap and seek medical attention immediately.

-Herbs with skullcap benefits
+Other herbs with skullcap benefits

 Some other herbs that are similar to skullcap include valerian, chamomile, and hops.
 Like skullcap, these herbs can cause drowsiness and should not be taken before operating heavy machinery or driving.
 They may also interact with other medications.